Matt Ryan Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Season Stats

-- He's tacked on 43 rushing yards on 21 carries and one rushing touchdown, averaging 3.9 yards per game.
+- He also has 43 rushing yards on 21 carries with one touchdown, averaging 3.9 yards per game.

-- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 60.2% of the time while opting for the ground attack 39.8% of the time.

-- Ryan has thrown 48 passes in the red zone this season, 58.5% of his team's red zone plays.
+- Ryan has attempted 48 of his 379 passes in the red zone, accounting for 58.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Buccaneers.